About disability and sexuality

 If myths and misinformation are affecting your life, you may feel tempted to avoid sex or limit your opportunities to have sex (such as avoiding meeting a partner).
-When a lack of privacy from carers or living arrangements is involved too, you may find sex to be particularly challenging or concerning.
+When a lack of privacy from carers or living arrangements is involved too, you may find sex to be particularly challenging.

-Disability Online Australia may be a useful resource for finding opportunities to meet people in Victoria and other states.
+Disability Online Australia may be a useful resource for finding opportunities to meet people in Victoria and other states through activities.

 Just as sexuality is an integral part of a human life, so is love.
-At our very core, every human wants to be loved and accepted.
+At our very core, most humans want to be loved and accepted.

 If you’re in a relationship and dealing with issues around your disability and sexuality, these tips may help:

 - communicate – openly discussing your feelings and concerns is the best way to solve problems together.
-State your needs clearly, not only around intimacy but everyday life too
+State your needs clearly, not only around intimacy and sex, but everyday life too

-- read up – learn all you can about your condition and what it means for your life.
-Having plenty of knowledge may make you more comfortable talking to your doctor about sex too
+- read up – learn all you can about sex in relation to your condition or disability.
+Having plenty of knowledge may help you feel more comfortable talking to your healthcare provider too

-- seek help – if the problems seem bigger than you and your partner, consider counselling.
+- seek help – if the problems seem bigger than you and your partner can work out, consider counselling.
 Sometimes it helps to get an outside perspective

-- keep an eye on each other – If your partner is your carer, watch for depression in them.
+- keep an eye on each other – watch for signs of poor health or other issues, for example depression.
 It’s natural to feel sad, but depression is more than sadness and will need to be addressed.
-And watch general health as well.
-Carers need support and respite
+If your partner is also your carer, remember, carers need support and respite

 - acknowledge your new normal – if you acquired your disability, from an accident or chronic illness, for example – try to accept that your relationship may be forever changed by your disability, and see whether you can come up with a new ‘normal’ for you both